 Is it an allergy or COVID-19?

 Everyone’s on high alert about their health, so a simple cough or sneeze can trigger fears.
-As the spring allergy season descends on us (perhaps a little earlier than usual), make sure you know what’s cause for concern and what isn’t.
+With fall allergy season upon us, make sure you know what’s cause for concern and what isn’t.

 “People are justifiably nervous right now, so it’s important to act based on information,” said Peter Crosson, MD, a specialist in internal medicine who practices at Strawberry Hill Primary Care in Hyannis.